-Khan Academy has been a popular choice for premed students studying for the MCAT primarily for 2 reasons: It’s free and it was created in partnership with the AAMC who happens to be the creators of the MCAT.
+Khan Academy has been a popular choice for premed students studying for the MCAT primarily for 2 reasons: It’s free and it was created in partnership with the AAMC which happens to be the creators of the MCAT.

 Even though Khan Academy is a very comprehensive resource, alone it is not enough for your MCAT preparation.
 Khan Academy content review for the MCAT pretty much covers everything you need to know but it does not provide you with enough practice problems to study properly for the MCAT.